XXJones21/Vibes/Shortcuts.md

 > Please review all markdown documents, the codebase, and the contents in the MVP folder to familiarize yourself with the project.
 Pay special attention to:
 > - This is a visionOS-only project (requires visionOS 2.0+ for Dolby Atmos support)
-> - `Composer-history.md` for project evolution and key decisions
+> - `Support/History` directory for project evolution and key decisions
 > - `current-status.md` and `current-issues.md` for latest state
 > - `README.md` for project overview and structure
 > - The PulsarSymphony module implementation (visionOS 2.0+ specific)